 We achieved Autism Accreditation from the National Autistic Society in June 2018.

 This award shows that as a school we:

 - Are committed to providing effective support which is person-centred and rooted in an appreciation of current knowledge and understanding of autism.

 - Seek to understand each autistic student as an individual whose autism is an integral part of who they are and who have their own unique qualities, abilities, interests, preferences and challenges.

 - Enable each autistic student to carry out meaningful tasks and activities by employing a range of autism specific and personalised approaches and methods.

 - Support our autistic students to achieve outcomes that have a positive and significant impact on their lives.

 Best Practice with Teaching Assistants Award

-We achieved this award in July 2018.
+We achieved this award in July 2018 and were reaccredited in May 2022.
 It offers a framework for the strategic management of teaching assistants' work and will help us to evaluate and recognise the valuable and increasingly complex role of teaching assistants in pupil achievement.

 In June 2023, we achieved the Wellbeing Award for schools - A National Standard for Positive Mental Health and Emotional Wellbeing.
 This award was developed in partnership with the National Children’s Bureau (NCB), the Wellbeing Award for Schools is intended to help schools prepare and equip themselves to promote emotional wellbeing and positive mental health across the whole-school community.